Memorable Manitobans: Benjamin Stockton Jenkins (1859-1924)

 1901 Canada census, Automated Genealogy.

-We thank William Henry Jenkins for providing information used in this profile.
+We thank William Henry Jenkins for providing information used here.

 Page revised: 21 April 2019